laith21/laith21/README.md

 - 👋 Hi, I’m @laith21
 - 👀 I’m interested in Software Engineering/Development
-- 🌱 I’m currently a senior at Purdue University
+- 🌱 I’m currently a senior at Purdue University NorthWest
-- 💞️ I’m looking for in an internship for the summer of 2022
+- 💞️ I’m looking for SWE opportunity
 - 📫 How to reach me ..
   - LinkedIn
   https://www.linkedin.com/in/laithahmad/